Profile | Troy Harris

 (a spray can version of metaleptic

-mimesis), Ashé Journal
+mimesis), Ashé Journal of

-of Experimental Spirituality
+Experimental Spirituality

 2010

-Doctorate, ascetic arts curation
+Doctorate, ascetic arts curation,

 Institut Huyen Vi, Vitry-sur-Seine

-France, director, Dr. Thích Tịnh Hạnh
+director, Ven.
+Dr. Thích Tịnh Hạnh.

-appointed rector, Institut Huyen Vi
+Appointed rector, Institut Huyen Vi,

 2014—2015

-Founder/director, Yoga-Bauddha
+Founder-director Yoga-Bauddha

 Research Center, Munich